Indicative annual fees are based on a full year full time load (80 units). Find out more about feesAUD 32,430 (indicative annual fee, 2021)

 On successful completion of the program students will have:

-- Knowledge of the construction industry, the environment and social processes that inform and contribute to construction practice, to optimize decision-making and evaluation of construction practices and processes.
+- Knowledge of the construction industry, the environment and social processes that inform and contribute to construction practice, to optimise decision-making and evaluation of construction practices and processes.

 - Skills to communicate effectively with stakeholders and members of construction teams to facilitate project delivery.